Roman-Arcturus/Obsidian/RA-OV-Python/Concepts/ct03 Scope vs Lifetime.md

 - Closures capture values, not names.
 - Loop variables create new objects automatically each iteration.
 - Returning a mutable object always creates a copy for the caller.

+### Explanation

+- Each item is a **false intuition** that programmers often hold.
+- Corrections to these misconceptions live in:
+    - Unified mental model
+    - Consequences section

+- Reinforcement example:
+    - “Closures capture values, not names” → corrected by remembering that closures capture **names**, which may reference mutable objects persisting beyond scope.

 ---
 ## Links